m4opt/m4opt/docs/related.rst

   the type of general-use scheduling package we hope |M4OPT| can be.
 * `Gwemopt`_: Gwemopt is a graviational-wave follow-up scheduling software which uses a greedy algorithm.
 It was used to schedule Zwicky Transient Facility (ZTF) target of opportunity (ToO) follow-up during O3.
-* `Dorado Scheduling`_: Dorado is a proposed space mission for ultraviolet graviational-wave follow-up, for which an MILP-based ToO scheduler was developed.
+* `dorado-scheduling`_: Dorado is a proposed space mission for ultraviolet graviational-wave follow-up, for which an MILP-based ToO scheduler was developed.
 This scheduler makes use of IBM's CPLEX Optimization Studio.
 * `MUSHROOMS`_: MUSHROOMS is a MILP-based gravitational-wave follow-up scheduler designed with ZTF in mind.
 It developed for an REU project and makes use of Gurobi for optimization.